ericsanjaya/mercedes-team/README.md

-Web-based application racing team simulation. this application demonstrate how to achieve **1ms** looping in JavaScript with web worker (by default JavaScript setInterval just can achieve 10ms). every **1ms** car simulation will send vehicle status through websocket. and in other side Team Racing can monitor the vehicle status in realtime (with 10ms refresh rate).
+Web-based application racing team simulation. this application demonstrate how to achieve **1ms** looping in JavaScript with web worker (by default JavaScript setInterval just can achieve 10ms). every **1ms** car simulation will send vehicle status through websocket.

+And in other side Team Racing can monitor the vehicle status in realtime (with 10ms refresh rate).

 For public User/ Client, can get the last 5 minutes history data from database.

 This web application can work for multi *car simulator* & *multi dashboard*